caitlinvk/caitlinvk.github.io/_posts/2022-03-22-avocado-toast.md

     4. Sprinkle with feta, and drizzle balsamic dressing.
 ---

+Hope everyone enjoys this toast as much as I do !! :)

 ![Toast](https://drive.google.com/uc?export=view&id=1QpqmXs0iQS-5N1pWaVXFxgmAd3OUQP8M)

 So simple and yummy!
 I eat this most mornings before school, and it makes a great start to my morning!